icons8/pichon-windows-docs/docs/PichonWin.md

 To download an icon, sign in, choose its size and format and either save it with a right-click or drag-drop it to wherever you want, for example, Lunacy:

+**Adding your own icons to a collection**

+You can upload your own icons to Pichon by dragging them onto an active collection area from the Explorer.

 **Changing the size of the icon and format**

-You can change the size of the icon and its format in the tab on the right which appears after you click on an icon:
+All icons will be downloaded in the format and size currently selected in the top-right dropdown menu.

 **Recoloring icons**

-Recoloring is done by clicking on the colour button at the right upper corner next to the icon style:
+Recoloring is done by clicking on the color wheel in the top-right corner of Pichon.

 ### License